 Campania is Italy's most densely populated region.
 It has an area of 13,595 square kilometres and a population of 5.8 million people.
 It borders Lazio to the northwest, Molise to the north, Puglia to the northeast and Basilicata to the southeast.
 It has 350 kilometres of coastline that includes the gulfs of Naples, Salerno and Policastro.
 The Flegrean Islands of Ischia, Procida, Vivara and Nisida as well as Capri are also a part of Campania.
 They are also sometimes known as the Napolitan Islands.

 The name Campania is derived from the latin 'Campania Felix' meaning 'Fertile Countryside' and it certainly is!
 Campania provides some of the most beautiful countryside to be found in Italy.
 The region is home to the beautiful Cilento National Park and the Island of Capri, the Sorrento Peninsular and the Amalfi Coast are celebrated all over the world.
+Tourists flock from all over the world to sample its ancient sites, architecture, music, food and the rich natural beauty of its land.

 Naples, the capital of Campania, was at one time the capital city of the Kingdom of Naples, effectively ruling the whole of southern Italy.
 Later it was the centre of Bourbon rule until unification came in 1860.

-Naples is colourful, vibrant and uniquely individual.
+Nowadays, the city of Naples is colourful, vibrant and uniquely individual.
 You will find more royal palaces in Naples than you will in Paris.
 You can visit more world-class museums than you can in Florence.
 You can pray in almost as many churches as you can in Rome and there are more eastern-style bazaars than anywhere else this side of Istanbul.
 It also boasts the only volcano on the European mainland to have erupted within the last hundred years.
 Vesuvius stands menacingly behind the city of Naples, it is dormant now, but who knows when that might change...

 High - Average monthly high temperatures